Neat-Isaac/Neat-Isaac/README.md

 - 👋 Hi, I’m @Neat-Isaac
 - 👀 I’m interested in back-end development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C++
+- ❤️ I learned Python.
 - 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me?
 I do not know